Merubokkusu/Chuuu/README.md

 ##Current Features.
 - Play sounds/music with hotkeys
-- Typing mode (Pause key)
+- Typing mode (Edit the settings.ini file after the first launch)
+-

 ##Bugs.
 Since I'm smashing my computer 24/7 I only did globalhotkeys meaning if you arent in typing mode you can use your keys for anything other then Chuuu, so once you play your sound hit PAUSE.

 Todo.
-- Everything.
-- Deleting Keys/snd
+- Things

 ._.